CMSDAS/b2g-long-exercise/_episodes/04-jet_substructure.md

 > ## Question: What is are the opening angles for 200 GeV tops?
 What about 200 GeV Ws?
 What if they are at high pT ~ 1TeV?
 >
+> > ## Solution
+> >
-> The useful expression here is R<2m/pT.
+> > The useful expression here is R<2m/pT.
 For a 200 GeV top, R<346/200 -> R<1.73.
 At the same transverse momentum, a W opens at R<160/200 -> R<0.8.
-> At 1 TeV, the top decays in a cone of about R<0.35 and for the 1 TeV W it is R<0.16.
+> > At 1 TeV, the top decays in a cone of about R<0.35 and for the 1 TeV W it is R<0.16.
-> As you may notice, high pT heavy (boosted) objects tend to be well encapsulated by R=0.8 jets.
+> > As you may notice, high pT heavy (boosted) objects tend to be well encapsulated by R=0.8 jets.
 But, at very high pT the decaying objects are quite columnated.
-> The choice of R-parameter for your jet collection, in a way, defines the lower bound of the pT you are sensitive to.
+> > The choice of R-parameter for your jet collection, in a way, defines the lower bound of the pT you are sensitive to.
 > {: .solution}
 {: .challenge}